laprinia/redux-toolkit-bulletin-demo/README.md

 📩📯 Redux Bulletin App

+--Part of the Redux course I was taking

 * Has two reducers: one for managing users and one for managing posts
 * Uses thunk to make async calls to the jsonplaceholder API
 * Handles async cases using extraReducers